mvrdevelopment/spec/proposal/light-distribution-proposal/proposal.md

-# Support for Spectral Distribution in MVR and GDTF
+# Support for more Photometric Data in MVR and GDTF

 ## Linked Issue